Shanzem/Lukesgamedev/README.md

 All using the Direct X 9 implementation

-Back up with notes on basic newbie features, like adding pictures graphics etc.
+Backed up with notes on basic newbie features, like adding pictures graphics etc.

 All the newbies have to do is download the latest bloodshed Dev ++ as of writing this 4.9.9.2